What to do with this activity?

 2) Choose a space in the house where your child is comfortable and won't be distracted - the kitchen table might be good.
 Avoid the room where you have the telly, and keep younger siblings busy elsewhere.

 3) Start with the most difficult bit of homework, and then move to the easier bits.
 Support them as best you can.
 Read with them what they are being asked to do, and make suggestions.
-Break down the tasks into bite sized chunks, so that it doesn't seem so daunting.
+Break down the tasks into bite sized chunks.
 Encourage their efforts.
 If you would like help with your own reading and writing ring our helpline for advice - 1800 20 20 65.

 4) Talk with the teacher if your child is struggling to get the work done.
-Maybe the kids are being given too much to do - it's better if the teacher knows so that they can make adjustments.
-For more about how long your child's homework should take, click on this link on our website and follow the links.
+Maybe the kids are being given too much to do.
+It's better if the teacher knows so that they can make adjustments.

 5) Keep calm yourself, and don't turn homework into a big deal.
 Help them to quietly get on with the homework as best they can.